alexfernandez/alexfernandez.github.io/2017/origins-language.md

 #### Vocabulary

-In Singlecon we only have 12 words, that correspond with the 12 consonants:
+In Singlecon we only have 12 words, that correspond to the 12 consonants:

 * one preposition: 'to' ('R'),
 * one negation: 'no' ('P'),